Git-Lecture-2025/Assignment-2025/GitExcercises.md

 git rebase hot-<branch>
 ```

-From what I understand, rebase will find the common ancestor, move my current branch (excluding commits) on top of the branch passed in as the argument, and then reapplies the commits.
+From what I understand, rebase will find the common ancestor, moves my current branch (excluding commits) on top of the branch passed in as the argument, and then reapplies the commits.

-Running it once will result in the required diretcory structure
+Running it once will result in the required diretcory structure.

 ### Remove-Ignored